 Dear friends, congratulations on moving to the third level of my course!
-I really hope that most of you are following everything from the first lesson.
-Fo those of you who accidentally got right to the block of trading strategies, I strongly recommend starting the course from the beginning.
+I hope that most of you are following everything from the first lesson.
+For those of you who accidentally got right to the block of trading strategies, I strongly recommend starting the course from the beginning.
 Believe me, there are ideas that you will not find anywhere else, and this half an hour that you spend on reading can bring hundreds of thousands of dollars in the future.

 In this lesson, we will talk about the main types of trading strategies on Forex.
-I do not want to make separate articles about strategies that I am absolutely sure are inefficient, so we will talk about certain trading approaches in more detail and we will discuss the rest in separate lessons at this level.
+I do not want to make separate articles about strategies that I am sure are inefficient, so we will talk about certain trading approaches in more detail and we will discuss the rest in separate lessons at this level.

 You will probably agree that all the trading approaches can be schematically divided into profitable and unprofitable ones.
 I do not advise that you rush the evaluation of the success of a particular strategy, even if I say that it is completely unviable.
-The human brain is unique, so each of us can analyze every strategy, highlight the strong and weak points, discard the unnecessary things, and combine only the most effective aspects of a dozen different approaches in our own trading process.
+The human brain is unique, so each of us can analyze every strategy, highlight the strong and weak points, discard the unnecessary things, and combine only the most effective aspects of a dozen different approaches in our trading process.